-The bill would have five sections that propose revenue impacting changes.
-These sections include 1) the Georgia jobs tax credit taken against the insurance premium tax is reduced by half, 2) the GILTI exclusion for state income tax is eliminated, 3) the employer's credit for employee training programs is reduced by half, 4) the research and development tax credit is reduced by half, and 5) the quality jobs tax credit is reduced by half.
+The subject bill has five sections that propose revenue impacting changes.

+- The Georgia jobs tax credit taken against the insurance premium tax is reduced by half. - The state income tax deduction for global intangible low-taxed income (GILTI) is eliminated. - The employer's credit for employee retraining programs is reduced by half. - The research and development tax credit is reduced by half. - The quality jobs tax credit is reduced by half.